bchartoff/umd_class/git_workshop.md

 - Save the file.
 - Now, you're going to add it to your git repository.
 The general flow of adding a new file is:
 	- `pull` to load any changes to other people have made to your repo
-	- `add` the files you've changed to be staged (they're basically on deck)
+	- `add` the files you've changed to be staged (they're basically getting put on deck)
-	- `commit` your changes, lumping all the added files into one update and describing it
+	- `commit` your changes, lumping all the added files into one update and describing it with a commit message
 	- `push` your changes to the repo
 - The actual commands are:
 	- `git pull`